eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 Generally, actuated traffic lights switch in response to traffic (or lack thereof).
 The different controllers and their features are described below.

 !!! note
-    [Mesoscipic simulation](Meso.md) does not support actuated traffic lights.
+    [Mesoscopic simulation](Meso.md) does not support actuated traffic lights.

 ### Based on Time Gaps